derbyparty/derby-router/README.md

 });
 ```

-Module 'friends' will be something like this:
+'friends' module can look something like this:

 ```js
 app.module('friends', {